 The Learning Development Centre is available to any student on any course at GCU London.
-The Centre is staffed by Dr Jessica Hancock, a lecturer in Academic Development.
-Jessica works with the other GCU London lecturers and can help you to understand and fulfil the academic requirements of your course through appointments, online information, workshops and module-based teaching.
+The Centre is staffed by a tutor in Academic Development who works with the other GCU London lecturers and can help you to understand and fulfil the academic requirements of your course through appointments, online information, workshops and module-based teaching.

 - writing in an academic style

 - planning, structuring and editing your written work